pupil-labs/pupil-docs/alpha-lab/phone-neon/index.md

 Upon reviewing the recording, Neon demonstrated good accuracy in capturing gaze behaviour, offering a useful high-level overview of the wearer's focal points.

-Another very useful facet of this tool is its ability to generate a CSV file containing gaze data mapped onto the screen, represented in 2D x, y coordinates.
-Although this feature is beyond the scope of the present article, it opens avenues for extensive customisation and more in-depth analysis, such as creating dynamic heatmaps overlaid on the screen recording.
+Another very useful facet of this tool is its ability to generate a CSV file with 2D x, y coordinates for gaze data on the screen, enabling extensive customisation and in-depth analysis, though beyond this article's scope.

 ## Let’s Wrap It Up!